 If your benefits plan is limited to the minimum mandatory inclusions or offers just a few extra options, you may be missing out on a golden opportunity to recruit and retain employees.
-In this article, find out why offering voluntary benefits is the key to attracting and retaining the best employees for your business.
+In this eESI podcast and the ensuing article, find out the trends and why offering voluntary benefits is the key to attracting and retaining the best employees for your business.

 A tight labor market is forcing employers to step up their recruitment and retention efforts.

 The October 2018 employment figures from the Bureau of Labor Statistics indicated that U.S. payroll rose by 250,000 in October, and the unemployment rate was unchanged at 3.7 percent.